MatrixRonny/UnifiedStockExchange.OrmLite/README.md

 * Support SQL generation for new runtime types
 * OrmLite code is modular, understandable and open

+### How to use the code

+At this stage, the code should be consumed as a git submodule.
+Building the NuGet package requires subtantial work and redesign of the build system.

 ### State of changes

 At this point, the following projects are mandatory to compile an pass tests: